gw2efficiency/item-value/README.md

 Arguably all containers hold a value, but since it can be completely random how much a container is actually worth and the effort of maintaining a list of container to item mappings is not justified, containers without a tradingpost price are ignored.

-The one exception to this are ascended boxes, which use the average value across all ascenced items as a rough estimate.
+The one exception to this are ascended boxes, which use the average value across all ascended items as a rough estimate.

 ### Skins

-Single skins can be accquired from a lot of items most of the time.
+Single skins can be acquired from a lot of items most of the time.
 The value of a skins is therefore the value of the cheapest item unlocking the skin. *(Note: An exception is "Eternity", which is worth nothing, since it unlocks the skin of "Sunrise" & "Twilight" and should not count twice)*

 When calculating the total account value, skins only have a value if the account has no item of this skin in their inventory, so they don't count twice.